 A list of some of the products and/or services of Broadridge and/or its affiliates that are protected by patents can be found on our Legal Statements page.

 Our business units are committed to establishing and maintaining comprehensive disaster recovery and business continuity planning programs, which ensure the timely and effective recovery of mission critical business functions.
-Our business continuity plans have been developed based on guidelines of the Disaster Recovery Institute International and the Business Continuity Planning (BCP) Program is audited by the Federal Financial Institutions Examination Council.
+Our business continuity plans have been developed based on guidelines of the Disaster Recovery Institute International.

 Our business continuity plans have been developed to:

 Our BCP Program is staffed with full-time, highly qualified disaster recovery and business continuity planning professionals.
 Testing and review of the plan with recovery team members are required annually and when material changes have been made to the plan.
 Some of the major components of this program include:

 The foundation of any Disaster Recovery and Business Continuity Plan consists of a solid disaster avoidance strategy.
 Our avoidance strategy includes (i) Power Protection, (ii) Facility Security and (iii) Data and Infrastructure Backups.

 At Broadridge, business continuity planning is a continuing process, not a project.
 The BCP Program is strategically developed involving associates at all levels within the company.
 The BCP Program includes ongoing emergency planning with local, state and federal authorities to ensure the safety of human life and to minimize disruption of service to our clients.